browserengineering/book/book/scheduling-and-threading.md

 On the Python side, add a binding for `setTimeout` and an implementation that calls `set_timeout`.
-However, we have to be careful here, since in the code below, `run_callback` will run *on a different Python thread. than the current one*.
+However, we have to be careful here, since in the code below, `run_callback` will run *on a different Python thread than the current one*.
 So we can't just call `evaljs` directly, or we'll end up with JavaScript running on two Python threads at the same time, which is not ok.[^js-thread]